 The operators of the Underlying Properties sell the oil produced from the Underlying Properties to third-party crude oil purchasers.
 Oil production from the Underlying Properties is typically transported by truck from the field to the closest gathering facility or refinery.
-The operators sell the majority of the oil production from the Underlying Properties is usually based on a regional price applied to equal daily quantities in the month of delivery that is then reduced for differentials based upon delivery location and oil quality.
+The operators sell the majority of the oil production from the Underlying Properties under contracts using market sensitive pricing.
+The price received by the operators for the oil production from the Underlying Properties is usually based on a regional price applied to equal daily quantities in the month of delivery that is then reduced for differentials based upon delivery location and oil quality.
 Natural gas produced by the operators is marketed and sold to third-party purchasers.
 The natural gas is sold pursuant to contracts with such third parties, and the sales contracts are in their secondary terms and are on a month-to-month basis.
 The contract prices are based on a published regional index price, after adjustments for Btu content, transportation and related charges.